From the Front Porch: Earth Day Edition

 - Can you even with these beautiful charcuperies from Michael at Inspired by Charm?
 They’re almost too pretty to eat!

-- This post, 15 Trash to Treasure Free Decor Finds from Rachel of The Ponds Farmhouse was a fun one.
-She always find the most interesting pieces.
+- This post, 15 Trash to Treasure Free Decor Finds from Rachel of The Ponds Farmhouse, was a fun one.
+She always finds the most interesting pieces.

 - A helpful post from Rachel of The Antiqued Journey on how to incorporate eco friendly vintage decor into your home and why it’s so important.